dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 A compile-time error occurs unless the inline class declares exactly one instance variable.
 Let `v` be the name of said instance variable.
-A compile-time error occurs unless the declaration of `v` has the modifier `final` or the modifier `late`.
+The declaration of `v` must have the modifier `final` and it must not have the modifier `late`; otherwise a compile-time error occurs.

 The _name of the representation_ in an inline class declaration is the name `id` of the unique final instance variable that it declares, and